Larissa Marolt: Career

-Marolts first movie, the Austrian production Rise Up!
-And Dance directed by Barbara Gräftner, premiered on March 11, 2014 at the UCI Cinema in the Millennium City in Vienna.
+Marolt's first movie, the Austrian production Rise Up!
+And Dance directed by Barbara Gräftner, premiered on March 11, 2014, at the UCI Cinema in the Millennium City in Vienna.
 Marolt also plays in the 2013 Austrian horror movie Hopped Up - Friedliche Droge, directed by Michael Fischa, the lead role.
-The film will be shown early 2014 in cinemas in Austria and Germany.
+The film would be shown early 2014 in cinemas in Austria and Germany.

 In 2014, she participated in the German version of I'm a Celebrity...Get Me Out of Here! and finished 2nd place.
-Marolt had to perform altogether ten bushtucker trials which are used to allow the contestants to gain food and treats for the camp.
+Marolt had to perform altogether ten bushtucker trials, which are used to allow the contestants to gain food and treats for the camp.
 She was selected by the TV viewers in Germany, Austria and Switzerland to eight trials in a row setting a new world record, as no other celebrity in any of the international shows had been chosen that often consecutively.

 On 8 February 2014, Marolt was honoured by her birth town of Klagenfurt with a reception and received from its mayor Christian Scheider the 'Special Lindwurm Award'.
 This special award was bestowed before only once in 2004 to the German entertainer Thomas Gottschalk.

 From 28 March 2014 to 16 May, Marolt took part in the seventh series of the German TV show Let's Dance and finished in fourth place with her dancing partner Massimo Sinató.

 On 26 April 2014, Marolt won a Romy award at the 25th Romy TV Awards ceremony in the Vienna Hofburg.

-Marolt will take place in the German television game show Schlag den Star, an offshoot of the Schlag den Raab show, and compete in the first episode under the motto "Duell der Schönheiten" on 19 July 2014 against presenter and model Annica Hansen.
+Marolt participated in the German television game show Schlag den Star, an offshoot of the Schlag den Raab show, and compete in the first episode under the motto "Duell der Schönheiten" on 19 July 2014 against presenter and model Annica Hansen.

-From mid-September 2014, Marolt will be together with Peter Rapp, Oliver Pocher and Petra Frey in the jury of the fourth season of ORF's talent show Die große Chance'.
+From mid-September 2014, Marolt would join Peter Rapp, Oliver Pocher and Petra Frey on the jury of the fourth season of ORF's talent show Die große Chance.

 On 17 June 2014, Marolt received the "New-Face-Award" at the Leading Ladies Award ceremony in Vienna.
-The prices were awarded in eight categories by Austria's weekly women magazine Madonna for the eight time.
+The prizes were awarded in eight categories by Austria's weekly women magazine Madonna for the eighth time.
 Other winners besides Marolt were Christina Stürmer, Anna Fenninger, Ursula Karven and Sara Nuru.

 In August 2014, Marolt helped to raise awareness of the disease ALS by participating in the Ice Bucket Challenge.

 The head of RTL Television, Frank Hoffmann, announced on 17 July 2014 that filming of a docudrama centering on the life of Marolt had started.
-The docudrama titled Larissa goes to Hollywood started to be screened in Germany on 25 April 2015.
+The docudrama titled Larissa Goes to Hollywood started to be screened in Germany on 25 April 2015.

-In January 2016 Marolt shared the first place at the styling contest Promi Shopping Queen by the German television channel VOX with the actor Thomas Held.
+In January 2016, Marolt shared the first place at the styling contest Promi Shopping Queen by the German television channel VOX with the actor Thomas Held.
 She was shopping with her sister Lisa-Marie in Klagenfurt and donated the prize money to the Kärntner Kinderkrebshilfe.

+Since October 2024, Marolt is one of the main judges on Sport1's fashion reality competition series My Style Rocks.